alfred-hodler/rust-coldcard/coldcard-cli/README.md

 # Coldcard CLI

-`coldcard-cli` is a CLI tool for interfacing with the [Coldcard](https://coldcard.com/) hardware wallet over USB.
+`coldcard-cli` is a firmware upgrade and general management tool for the [Coldcard](https://coldcard.com/) hardware wallet.

 Install it with: